 Perhaps he’s foolish enough to think Putin will buy his line that his hands were tied; that is to underestimate Putin yet again.
 The Russian president has clear goals.
 That Trump cannot understand that is his flaw.

 And so the latest attempt to stave off a mini-Cold War has ended.
 The Russians seek what the Americans cannot give; the Americans want what Putin fears the most.
 That is an irreconcilable difference and so conflict, in whatever forms it must take, is the inevitable result.

 Nuclear warheads will keep tempers from flaring too much, but no one should be too shocked if we have a modern nuclear scare and citizens on both sides suddenly have to consider what they would do if the bombs really fall.

 Putin surely already sees that as a losing proposition.
 Does Trump?
 Now forced to become Russia’s enemy, will President Trump’s ego allow him to avoid rattling atomic sabers to prove some point?
 Time will surely tell.

-This article originally appeared at Geopolitics Made Super, August 2, 2017.
+This story originally appeared at Geopolitics Made Super, August 2, 2017.